dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Access
-Users can log in to the Native App using their normal Snowflake login authentication method.
-During this [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud), users will not need a dbt Cloud seat to access the application but this is subject to change.
-This means users will not need to provide their dbt Cloud credentials to access the application.
+You can log in to the dbt Snowflake Native App using your regular Snowflake login authentication method.
+During this [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud), you will not need a dbt Cloud seat to access the application but this is subject to change.
+This means you will not need to provide dbt Cloud credentials to access the application.

-App users are able to access all information that's available to the service token.
+App users are able to access all information that's available to the API service token.

 ## Procurement
-The Native App is available from the Snowflake Marketplace with a dbt Cloud Enterprise contract.
+The dbt Snowflake Native App is available from the Snowflake Marketplace with a dbt Cloud Enterprise contract.
 If you're interested, please [contact us](matilto:sales_snowflake_marketplace@dbtlabs.com) for more information.

 ## Support
-If you have any questions about your Snowflake Native App for dbt, you may [contact our Support team](mailto:dbt-snowflake-marketplace@dbtlabs.com) for help.
+If you have any questions about the dbt Snowflake Native App, you may [contact our Support team](mailto:dbt-snowflake-marketplace@dbtlabs.com) for help.
 Please provide information about your installation of the Native App, including your dbt Cloud account ID and Snowflake account identifier.